matthew-brett/gitwash/gitwash/development_workflow.rst

 ``13d7934``, and (ii) collapse the last three commits into one.
 Now we save and quit the editor.

-Git will then immediately bring up an editor for editing the commit message.
+git will then immediately bring up an editor for editing the commit message.
 After revising it, we get the output::

     [detached HEAD 721fc64] FOO: First implementation